kayroye/PollUp/README.md

 - Fully implement polls having a 'closing' time [Ongoing]

 ## Long-term Roadmap
-- Come up with a genuine color palette and design language to apply site-wide
+- Come up with a genuine color palette and design language to apply site-wide (Shadcn)
 - Create or outsource the work for a genuine logo and app icons
 - Login with oAuth (Google, Apple)
 - Recommendation algorithm